TurtleEngr/gdrive-rename-files/README.md

 the "throws" in low level functions, so that the upper level functions are not cluttered with error handling.

-- I try to refactor 'if' statemts to exit early, to that will reduce the need for 'else' statements.
+- I try to refactor 'if' statements to exit early, to that will reduce the need for 'else' statements.

 - I try to put the bulk of the application in class objects.
 Yes, I